 There is only one hotel within the park and that is the Glacier Bay Lodge.
 The lodge has amazing views, and is in the heart of activity for the park.

 There are a few Hotels in Gustavus as well as accommodations on Airbnb.
 As the majority of visitors to the park arrive and stay on cruise ships, you do not see as many hotels as you would outside of other national parks.
 Most of the hotels are mid-tier places and there are no chain hotels in town.
+The best option in Gustavus is the mid-range and lovely Annie Mae Lodge.

 There is only one proper official campground in Glacier Bay, and that is near the Visitor Center in Bartlett Cove.
 Reservations must be made in advance.
 The Bartlett Cove campsite is a walk-in campsite which has no facilities for RV’s or other vehicles.
 Showers are available at the Glacier Bay Lodge.